Badhrinathan/X-Trace/README.md

 ## Open Source Contributor

-Special thanks to open-source contributor [Paul Jeremiah](https://github.com/0xcyberpj) for their valuable contributions to the project.
+Special thanks to open-source contributor [Paul Jeremiah](https://github.com/0xcyberpj) for their valuable contributions to the project Tweet Machine.

 ## Contact